- The Bank of New York Mellon, Australia Branch (ARBN 084 066 419)

 As with access requests, if the information that we hold about you is in relation to a trust of lending program then the relevant manager of that program may hold more information than we do.
 We may need to refer your request to the manager.
 You are free to make your correction request directly to that manager if you prefer.

 BNY Mellon does not use any government-issued identifiers (such as Tax File Numbers) for use as its own identifier.

 Given legal requirements on financial institutions to identify their customers, we would be unable to allow you to transact with us on the basis of anonymity.
 However, access to the BNY Mellon public website, and some other interactions with us may be done anonymously and you may make general enquiries about our products and services on an anonymous basis if you so choose.

 12. Cross-border disclosure of personal information

-BNY Mellon may transfer personal information to related body corporates and unaffiliated service providers in locations beyond Australia (including, but not limited to, the United States, India, the United Kingdom, Brussels, and other members of the European Union) in the course of storing that information and when using or disclosing it for one of the purposes referred to above.
+BNY Mellon may transfer personal information within BNY Mellon, to related body corporates, regulators and unaffiliated service providers in locations beyond Australia (including, but not limited to, the United States, India, the United Kingdom, Belgium, Singapore, Hong Kong and other members of the European Union) in the course of storing that information and when using or disclosing it for one of the purposes referred to above.
 When transferring personal information to foreign jurisdictions, BNY Mellon will only do so where the recipient is subject to binding requirements similar to those in Australia or where we are satisfied that the recipient will not use the personal information except in a manner that is consistent with our obligations under the Privacy Act.